Visual artist

 Material and objects that I keep and that are part of my universe accumulate in my studio; I know that some day I will use them: corks, a current transformer, fragments of china, brass plates, aluminium sheets, Plexiglas, ropes, etc.

-I’m a trained goldsmith and I’m acquainted with the task of soldering, of forging.
 The object I discovered by coincidence or the capricious shape of a metal piece inspire me and this in some way predefines the future shape of the sculpture.
 Usually I begin with a drawing that projects the shape of the piece, even though later, during the working process, I might apply small changes.
 In the studio I assemble the parts of the sculpture, it takes some time until the definite outlines show.

 Material and objects that I keep and that are part of my universe accumulate in my studio; I know that some day I will use them: corks, a current transformer, fragments of china, brass plates, aluminium sheets, Plexiglas, ropes, etc.

-I’m a trained goldsmith and I’m acquainted with the task of soldering, of forging.
 The object I discovered by coincidence or the capricious shape of a metal piece inspire me and this in some way predefines the future shape of the sculpture.
 Usually I begin with a drawing that projects the shape of the piece, even though later, during the working process, I might apply small changes.
 In the studio I assemble the parts of the sculpture, it takes some time until the definite outlines show.

 Equilibrium – construction